-Workdays specify days that an employee will need to report to work within a week.
+You may set up employee workdays via Leave ❯ Workday or Attendance ❯ Workday.
+You will determine how many days that an employee will need to report to work within a week.
 For instance, some organizations may have 5 workdays per week, from Monday to Friday, or from Sunday to Thursday.
+Meanwhile, you may optionally specify the Start time, End time and work Duration for each workday, which is useful to determine Tardiness and Overtime/ Undertime.

 Let's assume that a business requires employees to be present at work for each alternate Saturday, while Sunday will be a day off.